The Greenfinch (or Green Linnet) is a large stocky finch with a distinctly forked tail. It's about the size of a Great Tit.

 In summer, the adult male is mostly olive-green except for yellow edges to their outer primary wing feathers and tail feathers, and a more yellow rump.
 The coverts, cheeks and undertail coverts are greyish.
 During the winter, the male becomes duller.

 The adult female has grey-brown, slightly streaky upperparts, the underparts are tinged with yellow and there is less yellow on the wings and tail than the male.

-The bills and legs of both sexes are flesh-coloured.
+The bills and legs of both sexes are pale brown.

 Juveniles are similar to the female but have darker streaks above and below.
 At first glance they can be mistaken for House Sparrows.

 In flight, which is very bounding, its call is a repetitive "chichichichit".